Tabcorp/java-telnet-monitor/README.md

 ## Application properties

-The service has 3 configurable properties.
+The service has some configurable properties.

 ### telnet.service.port